LordLorentz/wizarding/README.md

 “Sure.
 Take the space, and make it our own.
 It'd need us all to meet here with some regularity", the voice spoke, echoing more and more until it seemed the walls themselves were droning out the words.
 "But I think once a week should suffice to sequester his blit admittance to the memetic plane, where you can forget about it for good.”

 “Stop it, you.
 You’re making my head spin.
-I can’t follow you in all this”, Memento sputtered as the echoes died away.
+I can’t follow you with all this”, Memento sputtered as the echoes died away.

 Once again clear and mildly teasing, the voice said, “Oh?
 You certainly did like it when I left you spinning, last time.
 You sure about that?”